 - Incorporate DEI into our strategic plan

-- Provide DEI support to our staff including monthly meetings with our DEI Committee Chair/HDFFA Board Member
+- Provide DEI support to our staff including monthly meetings with our HDFFA Board Member and DEI Liaison.

-- Allocate funds for BIPOC and marginalized individuals as identified by the DEI Committee
+- Allocate funds for BIPOC and marginalized individuals as identified through our work.

 - Remove barriers to accessing our programs (e.g. translate materials to Spanish, seek alternatives to participants limited by transportation)